NyxHexen/CI_MS4_GB/readme/README.md

 ### Admin/Site Owner User Stories (A)

-#### User Account Management:

 1. As an admin/site owner, I want potential users to be able to register for an account.
 2. As an admin/site owner, I want existing users to be able to login.
 3. As an admin/site owner, I want existing users to be able to change their password.
 4. As an admin/site owner, I want existing users to be able to recover their password if forgotten/lost.
 5. As an admin/site owner, I want existing users to be able to store their default billing details on the website.
 6. As an admin/site owner, I want potential users to be able to sign-up with their third-party vendor login details.

-#### User Communication and Support:
 7. As an admin/site owner, I want all users to be able to contact us via e-mail.
 8. As an admin/site owner, I want all users to be able to receive support through a FAQ page.

-#### Product Browsing:
 9. As an admin/site owner, I want potential users to know from the start what the purpose of the website is.
 10. As an admin/site owner, I want all users to be able to browse our products.
 11. As an admin/site owner, I want all users to be able to explore our promotions (sales).
 12. As an admin/site owner, I want all users to be able to view our company story/mission.
 13. As an admin/site owner, I want all users to be able to filter products.
 14. As an admin/site owner, I want all users to be able to find information about a specific product through a dedicated page.

-#### Content Management:
 15. As an admin/site owner, I want to be able to add new Media content through the main website.
 16. As an admin/site owner, I want to be able to edit Media content through the main website.
 17. As an admin/site owner, I want to be able to delete Media content through the main website.
 18. As an admin/site owner, I want to be able to add new Game/DLC content through the main website.
 19. As an admin/site owner, I want to be able to edit Game/DLC content through the main website.
 20. As an admin/site owner, I want to be able to delete Game/DLC content through the main website.

-#### User Engagement:
-21. As an admin/site owner, I want to employ marketing strategies to encourage users to purchase the products.
-22. As an admin/site owner, I want existing users to be able to rate the game/DLC products.
+21. As an admin/site owner, I want existing users to be able to rate the game/DLC products.

 ### Potential/New User User Stories (B)
 1. As a potential/new user, I want to know the site's purpose from the moment I visit the site.